nytud/emtsv/doc/troubleshooting.md

 # Troubleshooting

-Below are some common error messages and for what reasons they usually appear.
+Below are some common error messages and the reasons why these appear.

-- Errors like below is because `JAVA_HOME` environment variable is not set properly.
+- Errors like the one below appear if `JAVA_HOME` environment variable is not set properly.

 ```Python
 Traceback (most recent call last):